crlotwhite/vv-dsp/README.md

 - If NumPy/SciPy is not importable, CMake will skip registering validation tests.
 If tests run but Python scripts exit with code 77, CTest will mark them as SKIP.
 - When building with sanitizers (`-DVV_DSP_ENABLE_ASAN=ON` or `-DVV_DSP_ENABLE_UBSAN=ON`), the Python tests set friendly defaults (e.g., `ASAN_OPTIONS=detect_leaks=0`) to avoid noise from Python's allocator.
 Sanitizers remain enabled for vv-dsp binaries.
+- You can tune tolerances/verbosity from CMake cache variables above; they are passed to tests via environment (VV_PY_RTOL, VV_PY_ATOL, VV_PY_VERBOSE).

 Failure interpretation: